 Cascadia is a(n);

-inclusive social movement to empower every individual and community to be active around issues they care, and find solidarity and support.
+inclusive social movement to empower every person and invidual to be active about what they care about.

 regional identity, rooted in a love of place and stemming from shared experiences, environment, and need, as well as principles and values.